Limited Company Buy to Let Mortgages Comparison

 If the overall figure you want to borrow becomes too high then you’re essentially running a commercial operation and should therefore take out a commercial mortgage(s).

-Are Buy-to-Let Mortgages for Limited Companies More Expensive?
+Are Buy to Let Mortgages for Limited Companies More Expensive?

 Do I Need a Portfolio Landlord Mortgage?

-You’ll need a portfolio mortgage if the overall figure you want to borrow across lenders is too high for a limited company buy-to-let mortgage.
+You’ll need a portfolio mortgage if the overall figure you want to borrow across lenders is too high for a limited company buy to let mortgage.
 You may also want a portfolio mortgage if you have a large portfolio of 4 or more investment properties.

 Do I Need a Commercial Mortgage?